 Originally formed as the Peterborough Symphony Singers in 1990, the Peterborough Singers (PS) became a stand-alone entity in 1993.

-The highly regarded choir boasts upwards of 100 members under the direction of Sydney Birrell.
+The highly regarded choir boasts upwards of 110 members under the direction of Sydney Birrell.
 World-class, professional Canadian soloists enjoy performing with the choir time and again.
-The Peterborough Singers celebrates its 25th anniversary season in 2017-2018.

 Within a radius of 160 km, the Peterborough Singers is the only choral organization to have introduced the arts community to figures such as Daniel Taylor, Gary Relyea, Mark Dubois, Sally Dibblee, Measha Brueggergosman, Brett Polegato, Curtis Sullivan, and violinist, Martin Beaver.
 Guest conductors to the PS have included Srul Irving Glick, Brainerd Blyden-Taylor, Lee Willingham, Elmer Iseler, Eleanor Daley, Robert Cooper, and Paul Halley.

 Supporting Canadian Composers

 The Peterborough Singers regularly commissions works by Canadian composers.
 Among those who have composed works for the choir are Serouj Kradjian, Len Ballantine, Stephen Chatman, Paul Halley, and Mark Sirett.

 The Peterborough Singers has often provided local students with the opportunity to attend educational performances and workshops featuring the talent of the choir and of our guest artists.
 The choir also offers regular sight-singing classes for current choristers as well as for interested community members.